arpg2418/posters/README.md

-Posters is an ambitious wallpaper app, with a single aim, "Make an App that is good to use and simple enough for anyone to start using".😎
+Posters is an ambitious wallpaper app, with a single aim, "Make an App that is feels Snappy and Good to Use, feels Fluid, while being Simple enough for anyone to start using".😎

 It's simple to use and still in pre-release stages.